 Lot Notes.
 This lot is made from Varietal #6, a notable cultivar developed in the Fu'An area.
 Our lot is the first pluck of the season as the farm is located at an elevation of approximately 800 meters.
 The buds were withered using a warm-air method followed by light heat with minimal oxidization.
 This year's lot is FA 2.

-In its pure form and most traditional form, YinZhen or Silver Needle, is made of tender spring buds from a varietal cultivated in Fujian Province.
-The lot we selected for this year was grown in Zhenghe County, in Fuding, an area famous and widely recognized for producing the finest of China’s white teas.
-Plucked early in April, the buds are a light yellow-green color and covered with tender, downy hair giving them a traditional velvety appearance.
-The buds are simply withered and carefully dried.
-The liquor is delicate and sweet with a savory mouth feel.
-The first lots are picked late in March into April and only with ideal weather conditions.
+Tea Facts.
+By tradition, YinZhen or Silver Needle, is made only of tender spring buds.
+The cultivar for this year’s tea is locally known as Varietal #6, developed from the famous Fuding Da Bai cultivar.
+The buds are slender, a light green color and covered with tender, downy hair giving it a velvety appearance.
 It takes a skilled "pluck" to harvest these buds and thousands are needed to create a single kilogram of tea.
 The result is in the cup - there is simply no comparable tea.
 Harvest date is April 2022, a "before the rain" lot.

-Taste profile.
-The cup color is pale light yellow-green.
-The liquor has a fresh & delicately sweet taste.
+Tasting Notes.
+The liquor is fresh & delicately sweet tasting.
 Enjoy savory flavors of fresh apricots and honey as they coat the tongue.
-The liquor is silky and smooth.
+Offers a long, gentle grassy finish.